thegeeklab/prometheus-pve-sd/docs/content/usage/getting-started.md

 The following list of meta labels can be used to relabel your scrape results:

 `__meta_pve_ipv4`
 : Discovered IPv4 address or `False` if not found.
-To discover the IP address either qemu guest agent or a cloud-init config is required.
+To discover the IP address either QEMU guest agent or a cloud-init configuration is required.

 `__meta_pve_ipv6`
 : Discovered IPv6 address or `False` if not found.
-To discover the IP address either qemu guest agent or a cloud-init config is required.
+To discover the IP address either QEMU guest agent or a cloud-init configuration is required.

 `__meta_pve_name`
 : Name of the node.